agentmodels/agentmodels.org/chapters/3c-pomdp.md

 2. The agent goes to Noodle, see that it's closed and so takes the loop round to Veg.
 This route that doesn't make sense if Noodle is known to be closed (see second codebox).
 -->

-The POMDP version of Restaurant Choice (`makeRestaurantChoiceWorld({POMDP:true})`) is built from the MDP version.
+The POMDP version of Restaurant Choice is built from the MDP version.
 States now have the form:

 >`{manifestState: { ... }, latentState: { ... }}`